pierzchalski/rfcs/text/0000-proc-macro-expansion-api.md

 ## Spans and Scopes
 [guide-sshm]: guide-sshm

+**Note:** This isn't part of the proposed changes, but is useful for setting up the language for understanding proc macro expansion.

 If you're not familiar with how spans are used in token streams to track both line/column data and name resolution scopes, here is a refresher.
 Consider the following proc macro:

 ```rust